Aqua Intel Aotearoa

 Aqua Intel Aotearoa is currently funded to work with four regions: Northland, Gisborne, Otago, and Southland.
 Engagement is underway with councils, iwi and other stakeholders for the proposed investigations.
 Other regions may be added to the programme later on.

-Improve our understanding of the Te Hiku aquifer, better measure the potential for harvesting high (winter) flows, and groundwater test drilling in Pouto.
+Improve our understanding of the Te Hiku aquifer, better understand surface water flows, measure the potential for harvesting high (winter) flows, and groundwater test drilling in Pouto.

 GISBORNE